mpayumo/book-recommender-model/README.md

 ### Best Estimator with Surprise

 The more nuanced modeling process is based on heavy use of the **Surprise** package that allowed us to iterate and cross-validate through different algorithms as shown below.
 Cross-validation was set to **5 folds** and utilized the **root mean squared error (RMSE)** as our **evaluation metric** to determine which algorithm will give us the best predictions.
-The iteration is shown on the table below.

 Before moving further, here is a comparison of the RMSE scores.
 BaselineOnly algorithm gave us the lower score that we can be comfortable with using for now.